17 Community Service Scholarships and Grants for 2021

 Requirements: Online application and two letters or recommendation, 3.7 GPA

-High school students may apply.
+High school students may apply for the Cameron Impact Scholarship.
 Students must plan to attend an accredited four-year U.S. college or university full-time.
 Applicants should participate in community service, and extracurricular activities are taken into account.

 NOTE: Application currently closed.
 Check back later.